Blackstone European Property Income Fund (BEPIF)

 Use of Leverage.
 The Fund may borrow money.
 If returns on such investment exceed the costs of borrowing, investor returns will be enhanced.
 However, if returns do not exceed the costs of borrowing, Fund performance will be depressed.
 This includes the potential for the Fund to suffer greater losses than it otherwise would have.
 The effect of leverage is that any losses will be magnified.
 The use of leverage also exposes the Fund to the risk of an increase in interest rates.

-Opinions expressed reflect Blackstone’s view of the current market environment as of the date appearing in these materials only.
+Opinions expressed reflect Blackstone’s view of the current market environment as of the date appearing in the relevant sections of this website only.